 Connecting Care is a digital care record system for sharing information in Bristol, North Somerset and South Gloucestershire.
 It allows instant, secure access to your health and Social care records for the professionals involved in your care.

 Relevant information from your digital records is shared with people who look after you.
 This gives them up-to-date information, making your care safer and more efficient.

 For more detailed information, click on the links below:

 You have the legal right to request a copy of the information that we (NHS Digital) hold about you, in line with the General Data Protection Regulation (GDPR).

 We do not hold medical records in the same format as a GP or hospital.
 If you want to see copies of your medical records, you should ask your GP or the health setting that provided your care or treatment.

 We collect some information from medical records, so that we can carry out our duties for the health and care service in England.
 Read more about the information we collect and the legal basis of these collections.

 Where we process data about you, you can request to see it free of charge.
-(A reasonable fee may be charged in some cases, for example if repeated requests are made.)
+(A reasonable fee may be charged in some cases, for example if repeated requests are made).